Tech-Educators/sept-2023-bootcamp/201/final-project/README.md

 ## Daily Goals

 Day 0: This is the Friday before project week.
 Pitch the idea to your instructor.
 Once the idea is approved, create your repository, fill your project board with issues, and begin scaffolding your files.
-Deploy your blank site to Netlify.
+Deploy your site on GitHub Pages.

-Day 1: Plan your application and begin to build features.
+Day 1: Finish any planning, and start building out features.

 Day 2: This should be a big build-out day of features.